mighri-manar/mighri-manar/README.md

 ## 👩‍💻 About Me

-Telecommunications Engineering student at **ENIT** with a passion for **embedded systems**, **network infrastructure**, and **cybersecurity**.
-I build things from the ground up, whether it's real-time embedded devices, secure network architectures, or CTF challenges.
+Network Security Engineer and Telecommunications graduate from **ENIT** specializing in **cybersecurity infrastructure**, **low-level systems programming**, and **reinforcement learning**.
+I build secure systems from the ground up—whether it's SIEM architectures processing thousands of security events, CTF challenges for national competitions, or RL agents optimizing complex decision systems.

-🎯 **Co-Founder** of [Securinets ENIT](https://github.com/securinets-enit) – ENIT's first cybersecurity club
+🔒 **Co-Founder** of [Securinets ENIT](https://github.com/securinets-enit) – ENIT's first cybersecurity club with 50+ active members
-🌍 **A2SV Alumni** – Selected as 1 of 200 from 4,000+ applicants for intensive software engineering training
+🌍 **A2SV Graduate** – Selected as 1 of 200 from 4,000+ applicants for intensive software engineering training
-🏢 **Intern @ Orange Tunisie & dB.Sense** – Built production systems with measurable impact
+🏢 **Network Security Experience** @ Orange Tunisie – Built production telecom systems with 30% downtime reduction

 ---